Danila Kozlovsky: Personal life

 In late 2008, Kozlovsky married the Maly Drama Theatre actress Urszula Małka.
 They divorced in 2011.
 Kozlovsky was in a relationship with actress and model Olga Zueva from 2014 to 2020.
 They split shortly after Olga gave birth to their daughter Oda Valentina Zueva (born in February 2020).

 On 24 and 27 February 2022, Kozlovsky posted several Instagram posts condemning the 2022 Russian invasion of Ukraine, sharing an image of a crying refugee.
-In his 27 February post, Kozlovsky admitted to, and apologized for, his indifference to the annexation of Crimea by the Russian Federation in 2014.
+In his 27 February post, Kozlovsky admitted to and apologized for his indifference to the annexation of Crimea by the Russian Federation in 2014.
 Kozlovsky's film Viking had been filmed in parts of the Russia-annexed territory of Crimea.
 According to Novaya Gazeta, Kozlovsky has faced harassment due to his stance against the invasion and has faced difficulties finding new film roles.

+Danila married Oksana Akinshina, and they had a son in May 2026.